 \subsection{Model structures and Hovey pairs.}

 Model categories were first introduced by Quillen \cite{Qui67}.
-Let $\mathfrak{C}$ be a category.
-A model structure on $\mathfrak{C}$ is a triple $(\Cof, \text{W}, \Fib)$ of classes of morphisms, called cofibrations, weak equivalences and fibrations, respectively, such that satisfying certain axioms.
+Let $\mathcal{C}$ be a category.
+A model structure on $\mathcal{C}$ is a triple $(Cof, W, Fib)$ of classes of morphisms, called cofibrations, weak equivalences and fibrations, respectively, such that satisfying certain axioms.
 The definition then was modified by some authors.
 The one that is commonly used nowadays is due to Hovey \cite{Hov02}.
-Hovey discovered that the existence of a model structure on any abelian category $\mathfrak{A}$ is equivalent to the existence of two complete cotorsion pairs in $\mathfrak{A}$ which are compatible in a precise way.
-The advantage of the Hovey's theorem is that we can construct a model structure on abelian category $\mathfrak{A}$ determined by three class of objects, called cofibrant, trivial and fibrant objects.
-Recall that an initial object in a category $\mathfrak{A}$ is an object $\emptyset$ such that for any object $X$ of $\mathfrak{A}$, there is a unique morphism $\emptyset \rightarrow X$.
-The dual notion is that of a terminal object.
-If $\mathfrak{A}$ is a model category, then it has an initial object $\emptyset$ and terminal object $*$.
-An object $W\in \mathfrak{A}$ is said to be a trivial object if $\emptyset\rightarrow W$ is a weak equivalence.
-An object $A\in \mathfrak{A}$ is said to be a cofibrant (resp. trivially cofibrant) if $\emptyset\rightarrow A$ is a cofibration (resp. trivially cofibration).
-Dually $B\in \mathfrak{A}$ is fibrant (resp. trivially fibrant) if $B\rightarrow *$ is fibration (resp. trivial fibration).
+Hovey discovered that the existence of a model structure on any abelian category $\mathcal{A}$ is equivalent to the existence of two complete cotorsion pairs in $\mathcal{A}$ which are compatible in a precise way.